YBHwang/clova-developer-guide/en-KR/CIC/References/CICInterface/DeviceControl.md

 ## ExpectReportState directive {#ExpectReportState}

 Instructs the client to report the current state of the client to CIC.
-Upon receiving this directive, the client must immediately report its current state by sending the [`DeviceControl.ReportState`](#ReportState) event to CIC.
+Upon receiving this directive, the client must immediately report its current state by sending the [`DeviceControl.ReportState`](#ReportState) event to CIC message.
 After reporting, the client shall report the state at every interval in the `intervalInSeconds` field for the duration in the `durationInSeconds` field.

 ### Payload fields